SLCCE/welcome-to-computing/Instructions/3-Print-and-Hello-World.md

+# Print and Hello World

 print() is a function that outputs the variable, string, or other object inside the function.

 ```py
 print('Hello World!')